sablierapp/sablier/docs/plugins/caddy.md

 ### Exemple with a minimal configuration

-Almost all options are optional and you can setup very simple rules to use the server default values.
+Almost all options are optional, and you can set up very simple rules to use the server default values.

 ```Caddyfile
 :80 {